CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

           inputs, new HashMap<String, Serializable>());
   ```

-  An operation can be compiled and run in much the same way.
-The only difference is that when an operation file is compiled the name of the operation that will be run must be passed along with the other arguments.
+  An operation can be compiled and run in the same way.

   Although we compile and run here in one step, the process can be broken up into its component parts.
-The `Slang` interface exposes methods to compile a flow or operation without running it.
-Those methods return a `CompliationArtifact` which can then be run with a call to the `run` method.
+The `Slang` interface exposes a method to compile a flow or operation without running it.
+That method return a `CompliationArtifact` which can then be run with a call to the `run` method.

   A `CompilationArtifact` is composed of a **score** [`ExecutionPlan`](#/docs#executionplan), a map of dependency names to their `ExecutionPlan`s and a list of Slang `Input`s.